 Borne out of MIT, Samsara is the world's leading company in industrial Internet of Things (IoT).
-I was the second designer at Series A in 2017 and are preparing to IPO in 2021.
+I was the first designer to be hired early senior year of college, then the second to join.

 I led design efforts for the core Fleet, Routing/Dispatch, and products.
 The Samsara Design System bridges all its software solutions, essential for a company that focuses on the interconnectedness of its suite of IoT products.
 This was especially important at a stage where the company and design team were growing rapidly.

 One of the product areas I worked on at Samsara was the routing platform, which was designed for fleet managers to monitor where their truckers are going, and make sure their drivers are getting to their customers on time.
-Below is a GIF of the fleet manager routing dashboard.
+Below is a GIF of the fleet manager routing dashboard and route details page.

 This interface was not possible without a design system.
 Previously, there was no visual hierarchy.
 Another designer, Hang, and I collaborated to define principles that would ground the decisions that go into building the foundations of our design system.

 My initial approach was to do an audit of the current components.
 Through my audit, it was evident that content cards would easily introduce visual hierarchy to our designs.
 I wrote a usage statement, some examples of how and where we would use these content cards, and listed out a few variables such as drag/drop functionality.